DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Introduction

 \section{Introduction}

-Video recognition is a fundamental task in computer vision, such as action recognition~\cite{carreira2017quo} and event detection~\cite{hongeng2004video}.
-Like in image-based tasks~\cite{krizhevsky2012imagenet,simonyan2014very,he2016deep}, Convolutional Neural Networks (CNNs) are often taken as backbone for video recognition models~\cite{lin2019tsm,du2015c3d,tran2018r21d,carreira2017i3d,feichtenhofer2020x3d,feichtenhofer2019slowfast}.
+Video recognition is a fundamental task in computer vision, such as action recognition~\cite{carreira2017i3d} and event detection~\cite{hongeng2004video}.
+Like in image-based tasks~\cite{krizhevsky2012imagenet,simonyan2014very,he2016deep}, Convolutional Neural Networks (CNNs) are often taken as backbones for video recognition models~\cite{lin2019tsm,du2015c3d,tran2018r21d,carreira2017i3d,feichtenhofer2020x3d,feichtenhofer2019slowfast}.
 Though successful, it is challenging for convolutional architectures to capture \textit{long-range spatiotemporal dependencies} across video frames due to their limited receptive field.

-Recently, Transformers~\cite{vaswani2017attention} have presented an alternative visual modeling paradigm beyond CNNs, demonstrating great potential in many image processing tasks~\cite{wang2021pyramid,liu2021Swin,ranftl2021vision,wang2021end,wang2021max,zhu2020deformable}.
-A pioneering work is the Vision Transformer (ViT)~\cite{dosovitskiy2020image}, which replaces the inherent inductive bias of locality in convolutions by global relation modeling with multi-head self-attention (MSA)~\cite{vaswani2017attention}.
-Soon the vision community extended the application of MSA from static images to videos considering its remarkable power for capturing long-range spatiotemporal dependencies~\cite{neimark2021video,fan2021multiscale,bertasius2021space,arnab2021vivit}.
-To be more specific, a video is first partitioned into non-overlapping 3D patches, similar as in NLP tasks~\cite{vaswani2017attention}, which then serve as input tokens for transformers to jointly learn short and long-range relations within a video.
+Recently, transformers~\cite{vaswani2017attention} have become an alternative paradigm for visual modeling beyond CNNs, demonstrating great potential in a series of image processing tasks~\cite{wang2021pyramid,liu2021Swin,ranftl2021vision,wang2021end,wang2021max,zhu2020deformable}.
+A pioneering work is the Vision Transformer (ViT)~\cite{dosovitskiy2020image} which replaces the inherent inductive bias of locality in convolutions by global relation modeling with multi-head self-attention (MSA)~\cite{vaswani2017attention}.
+Soon the vision community extends the application of MSA from static images to videos considering its remarkable power for capturing long-range spatiotemporal dependencies~\cite{neimark2021video,fan2021multiscale,bertasius2021space,arnab2021vivit}.
+Concretely, a video is first partitioned into non-overlapping 3D patches, similar as in NLP tasks~\cite{vaswani2017attention}, which then serve as input tokens for transformers to jointly learn short- and long-range relations within a video.